discord-net/Discord.Net/docs/guides/other_libs/serilog.md

 ## Modifying your logging method

-For serilog to log Discord events correctly, we have to map the discord `LogSeverity` to the serilog `LogEventLevel`.
+For Serilog to log Discord events correctly, we have to map the Discord `LogSeverity` to the Serilog `LogEventLevel`.
 You can modify your log method to look like this.

 [!code-csharp[Modifying your log method](samples/ModifyLogMethod.cs)]